claranet/terraform-signalfx-detectors/docs/development.md

 respect this.
 * to never edit a `*-gen*` file or the `README.md` in modules, update its underlying yaml configuration files in `conf/` directory of the module.
-* as soon as you make a change on a module, run `make update-module` command.
+* as soon as you make any change on a module, run `make update-module` command to update every generated files.

 ### Example